LeandroTheDev/project_factions/README.md

 - Shop UI
 - Trade UI
 - Lootboxes
-- New economy coin that can be returned to get points for the shop and trade
+- Economy coin that can be returned to get points for the shop and trade
 - Sell vegetables/fruits
-- Scrap Weapons to earn the economy coin
+- Scrap Weapons to earn the stackable scrap (bigger the scrap the more economy coin you will earn)

 # Factions Plus